 Even though many wellness and foodie crazes come and go, broths of all varieties have been a staple for years now, most often commended for their high content of collagen (if we're talking bone broths), minerals, vitamins, omegas, and other immune-boosting and inflammation-reducing fares.
 And according to Franceschini, we can add an anti-bloating feather to the drink's highly decorated hat.

 "Broth is another great drink to sip on if you're looking to reduce bloat," she says.
 "Plus, if you seep some juniper berries into your broth, it can kick the nutritional benefit up a notch."
 Her favorite homemade recipe involves a cozy host of nourishing ingredients like onion, sweet potatoes, garlic, leek, parsley, celery, carrots, bay leaves, and the aforementioned juniper berries.
 For Franceschini's full recipe, click here!

 All right, all right.
 You knew this was coming.
-Water is the one beverage that's kind of the ultimate cure-all for everthing—hangovers, dehydration, and, yes, bloat.
+Water is the one beverage that's kind of the ultimate cure-all for everything—hangovers, dehydration, and, yes, bloat.
 But sipping on plain-old H2O can seem less than tantalizing and just a little meh.
-So by infusing the contents of your water bottle with other yummy, good-for-your-body ingredients, you can take your beverage—and its anti-bloating perks—to the next level.
-For instance, as the two nutrition gurus behind lifestyle brand Tone It Up, Katrina Hodgson and Karena Dawn, told us, sprucing up your daily sips with lemon and a bit of cayenne can help rev your digestion and in turn lessen bloat.
-As can other yummy additions including watermelon, cucumber, even strawberries.
+So by infusing the contents of your water bottle with other yummy, good-for-your-body ingredients you can take your beverage and its anti-bloating perks to the next level.
+For instance, as the two nutrition gurus behind lifestyle brand Tone It Up, Katrina Scott and Karena Dawn, told us, sprucing up your daily sips with lemon and a bit of cayenne can help rev your digestion and in turn lessen bloat.
+As can other yummy additions, including watermelon, cucumber, and strawberries.
 Or just make your water taste better and all the more enticing for you to sip with any of the powders and concentrates below.